Own-Data-Privateer/hoardy-web/README.md

 Currently, `Hoardy-Web` has two main use cases for regular users, in both of which you first capture some data using [the add-on](./extension/) and then you either

 - feed a subset of your archives to [the `hoardy-web` CLI tool](./tool/) to [generate a static offline website mirror a-la `wget -mpk`](./tool/#mirror), which you can then view with your favorite web-browser as normal;
-  except, unlike with `wget` you can discover you dislike the result, change some options, and re-generate the mirror **without re-downloading anything**;
+  except, unlike with `wget`, you can discover you dislike the result, change some options, and re-generate the mirror **without re-downloading anything**;

 - you use `hoardy-web` to simply maintain a tree of symlinks pointing to latest `WRR` file for each URL and then read them --- by using `w3m`, `pandoc`, any other `HTML` reader you want, or feed them to TTS engine, or a Braille display --- via some [scripts](./tool/script/);
   personally, I prefer this one, because I hate web browsers and prefer to read most things from a TTY;